freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --text--

-Given the following selectors, which has the highest priority?
+Given the following selectors, which has the highest specificity?

 #### --distractors--